Cookiaria/cookienotes/README.md

 - garb

 # CHANGELOG:
+### v8.1-orange-carrotjuice - feb 17, 2025
+- made cmd outputs a browser pop up because Surprise not everyone has the dev console on
+- new command: calc
+  - example usage: `calc 453*12` yeah you get it
+- removed cursor:grab on tabs because that was stupid
+- actually added a creature cant believe i forgor

 ### v8-orange-carrotjuice - feb 15, 2025
 - you can now re-order tabs by drag and drop !!!!
 - made tabs save preview state even when restarting